top of page

 Example: Say something like, “This carrot is so crunchy and sweet—it’s my favorite!”
 Enthusiasm is contagious.

-6. Avoid Pressuring or Bribing Pressuring a child to eat often backfires, making mealtime a negative experience.
-Instead, make the table a stress-free zone and focus on creating positive associations with food.
+Pressuring a child to eat often backfires, making mealtime a negative experience.
+Instead, create a stress-free zone at the table and focus on fostering positive associations with food.

 Involving kids in meal preparation is significant for several reasons, and it goes beyond just cooking—it’s about nurturing skills, confidence, and a positive relationship with food: